 - Lightweight design minimizes fatigue without compromising on power

 It’s an old cliche that many good things come in small packages, and this rings extremely true when it comes to the DeWalt DWE575SB circular saw.
 Weighing only 8.8 lbs, the DWE575SB is one of the lightest models in the circular saw market, yet power is not reduced in this design.

-A 5,200 RPM maximum speed is perfect for tackling a majority of jobs – whether you’re a remodeler or a general contractor – it’s a design that will work well with the other tools in your arsenal and is also to compete with them when it comes to output.
+A 5,200 RPM maximum speed is perfect for tackling most jobs – whether you’re a remodeler or a general contractor – it’s a design that will work well with the other tools in your arsenal and is also to compete with them when it comes to output.

-When compared to the other circular saws that saturate the market, the SKIL 5280-01 is a model that provides a great value for money, without limiting its features and power.
+Compared to the other circular saws that saturate the market, the SKIL 5280-01 is a model that provides a great value for money without limiting its features and power.

-This is an area where SKIL excel – the creation of high-quality products that are affordable for a variety of customers, regardless of their budgets.
-Not only is the SKIL 5280-01 a perfect circular saw financially, yet it’s not too bad at its intended purpose, either.
+This is an area where SKIL excels – the creation of high-quality products that are affordable for a variety of customers, regardless of their budgets.
+So not only is the SKIL 5280-01 a perfect circular saw financially, yet it’s not too bad at its intended purpose, either.